 Five people hospitalized after shooting in Downtown Baltimore

-BALTIMORE — Multiple people were injured by gunfire at the intersection of Eutaw and Saratoga Street on Friday, Baltimore Police said.
+BALTIMORE — Multiple people were injured by gunfire at the intersection of Eutaw and Saratoga Street on Friday, according to authorities.

 The intersection is located near the newly renovated Lexington Market.

-Police Commissioner Michael Harrison said the incident happened around 3:30 p.m. when officers were at a nearby stoplight changing shifts.
+Police Commissioner Michael Harrison said the shooting happened around 3:30 p.m. when officers were at a nearby stoplight changing shifts.

-Police said the suspect, who was among a group of individuals, allegedly began arguing with another person in the group.
+The officers heard gunfire and saw people running in the 200 block of North Eutaw Street, according to authorities.

-The suspect then pulled out a firearm and allegedly began shooting at another man whom police believe to be the only intended target.
-Despite this, five men were injured as a result of the gunfire.
+They soon learned that there had been a shooting and at least four people were injured, police said.
+They later learned that a fifth person had gone to a local hospital to receive treatment for their injuries.

-Four of the victims were taken to the hospital by local medics, and one was able to transport himself.
+Someone pulled out a gun during the argument and allegedly began shooting at another man whom police believe to be the only intended target.
+Despite this, five men—ages 55, 58, 41, 63, and 38—were injured as a result of the gunfire.

 Anyone with information about the shooting should contact the Baltimore Police Department.